-Ethiopian Sport Federation in North America (ESFNA) improving mobile website experience through a redesign.
+Ethiopian Sport Federation in North America (ESFNA) improving website experience through a redesign.

 Every summer Ethiopians gather around for one full week to celebrate unity and culture while enjoying a soccer tournament along with other cultural activities.
 This event is organized by the Ethiopian Sports Federation in North America (ESFNA), a non-profit organization dedicated to promoting the rich Ethiopian culture and heritage as well as building a positive environment within Ethiopian American communities in North America.
 It attracts over 40,000 attendees from all around the U.S. and the world.
-I examine users’ experiences with the current ESFNA website and provide a solution to make attendees’ life at the event and beyond a little more enjoyable.
+I examine stakeholders’ experiences with the current ESFNA website to understand pain points and design a solution that benefits the community as a whole and ESFNA as a non-profit organization.

 ESFNA's website is an essential part of the organization where interactions with attendees and vendors take place.
 Most attendees coming from different parts of the U.S. and the world, an emphasis is put on the website to communicate information as effectively as possible.
 Yet it is hypnotized through many events that the website usability and poor content management are stirring those interactions, which leaves participants frustrated and dissatisfied.
-Ultimately, this hurts the efforts of the non-profit organization in adding value to the community.
+Thus, my biggest challenge was finding out how ESFNA can add value to the community while being transparent in the decision-making process.

 My role involved both user research and visual design.
 Due to the event being hosted once a year, conducting user research at the event was challenging.
 It limited the research execution to be effective on the first run.
-The information I acquired from the first research wasn’t sufficient thus it resulted in the research to be ongoing for two events (once a year totaling two years).
+However, the information acquired from the first research wasn’t sufficient thus it resulted in the research to be ongoing for two events (once a year totaling two years).

-The stakeholders of this website are primarily event attendees, but it also touches vendors, third party organizations and ESFNA.
+The stakeholders of this website are primarily event attendees, but it also touches vendors, third party organizations and ESFNA itself.
 I started my journey by conducting user research using mixed methods, primarily an interview was chosen as the core research method because of the limited time available with users. (actual available time with users was 5 days in a row for approximately 4 hours every day) This made the interview to be the most effective because I was able to walk around at the event and interview different age groups.
 The objective of the interview was to deeply understand users’ behaviors and pain points with the current ESFNA website.
-Other online research methods such as surveys, A/B testing, and user feedback would’ve greatly excluded the older age group as they might not be fluent in technology thus hindering their access to those research methods.
-Secondarily, the interview was backed by three usability tests on nine additional users to evaluate the current layout and content organization of the mobile website.
+Other online research methods such as surveys and user feedback would’ve greatly excluded the older adults as they might not be fluent in technology thus hindering their access to those research methods.
+Secondarily, the interview was backed by three usability tests on nine additional users to evaluate the current layout and content organization of the website.

 These methods allowed me to gain a deeper understanding by combining both qualitative and quantitative information.
 Although users were able to get most of the information on the home page, they continued to struggle with being forced to dig deeper into the website pages to find important information such as the event address, event deals offered by third party companies in partnership with ESFNA and more discussed below.
 Discussions with users from the interview revealed three major pain points: